Greek families forage abroad to stay afloat in crisis

 "I was alone and it was really bad.
 But it wasn't London's fault.
 It was my psychology that was really bad.
 Because when you feel alone and doing what I'm doing now, you think I don't have anything here, I don't know anybody."

-Kapetanios says he dreams about moving back to his hometown, back to his mother, father and sister and his friends whom he left behind but realizes this is just a romantic notion.
+Kapetanios says he dreams about moving back to his hometown, back to his mother, father and sister and his friends whom he left behind but realises this is just a romantic notion.

 "I speak with people every day in Greece.
 They tell me: George, you do your best.
 Don't do anything stupid and be romantic and sensitive and say I'm coming back to live here.